irods/irods/manual.rst

 Overview
 --------

-This manual attempts to provide standalone documentation for iRODS (http://irods.org) as packaged by the Renaissance Computing Institute (RENCI) (http://www.renci.org) under the aegis of the iRODS Consortium (http://irods-consortium.org).
+This manual provides standalone documentation for iRODS (http://irods.org) as packaged by the Renaissance Computing Institute (RENCI) (http://www.renci.org) under the aegis of the iRODS Consortium (http://irods-consortium.org).

     http://irods.org